 According to a report from the United States Environmental Protection Agency (EPA), at least 30% of those gallons are spent on outdoor uses such as watering our plants and lawns.

-In some particularly dry areas such as the southwest, that figure can be as much as 60%, which is why more and more homeowners are on the lookout for the best rain barrels to help them cut back on their water usage.
+In some particularly dry areas such as the southwest, that figure can be as much as 60%, which is why more and more homeowners are on the lookout for the best rain barrel to help them cut back on their water usage.

 These helpful and affordable garden essentials collect runoff rainwater from your roof that would otherwise be wasted.
 When you need to, you simply reuse that water to take care of your lawn and plants.